-In 2010, the Board of Directors has arranged to prepare report on corporate social responsibility to show the determination and intention of directors, executives, and staffs to play a part of operating in business for social.
+In 2011, the Board of Directors has arranged to prepare report on corporate social responsibility to show the determination and intention of directors, executives, and staffs to play a part of operating in business for social.

-As the company stressed the importance of developing good corporate governance, the determination to participate in business transparently has resulted in 2010 as follows:
+As the company stressed the importance of developing good corporate governance, the determination to participate in business transparently has resulted in 2011 as follows:

-- From the second Sufficiency Economy Award 2010, the Company received the Royal Trophy from Her Royal Highness Princess Maha Chakri Sirindhorn for being a large company that has adopted the sufficiency economy to the business operation.
-The Company is one out of the five companies outside SET 50 to receive the award under the large business category. - The Company received Corporate Social Responsibility Awards 2010 (Outstanding Listed Company Award in terms of CSR or Corporate Social Responsibility) on November 19, 2010 from the Stock Exchange of Thailand and Money and Banking Magazine.
-The Company is the only one company outside SET 100 to receive this award for 2 consecutive years. - The Company received "Top Corporate Governance Report Awards 2010 from the Stock Exchange of Thailand and Money and Banking Magazine.
-Among 10 companies that received this award, SE-ED is the only one listed company from the service industry group, publishing category and the only one company that received the award for two consecutive years. - The Company received the evaluation of Corporate Governance Report of Thai Listed Companies 2010, 2009 and 2010 as 'excellent' or 5 stars for 3 consecutive years.
-The evaluation was from Thai Institute of Directors (IOD), the Stock Exchange of Thailand, and the Office of Securities and Exchange Commission - Securities and Exchange Commission, Thai Listed Companies Association and Thai Investors Association evaluated the Company 'excellent and exemplary' in organizing the annual general meeting in 2010.
-The Company received the perfect 100 points for four consecutive years.
-It was one of 63 companies among 479 companies to receive the perfect score. - The Company was one of 19 companies from the private sector to be nominated for its transparency in the evaluation organized by the National Anti-Corruption Commission.
-The project aimed to support and encouraged institutions and organizations to operate with virtue, ethics, transparency, good governance and anti-corruption principle.
+- The Company received the Board of the Year for Distinctive Practices 2010/2011 Award.
+The award will be given to the boards of directors of the listed companies in the Stock Exchange of Thailand with an effective and productive practice, under the good corporate governance principle, with the consideration of transparency and justice for all stakeholders.
+The award was given by Thai Institute of Directors in corporation with 6 leading private organizations. - Received 'SET Award of Honor' of Corporate Governance Report (three consecutive years of Top Corporate Governance Report Awards) from the SET Awards 2011 organized by the Stock Exchange of Thailand and Money & Banking Magazine.
+The Company is the only listed company outside SET100 to receive this award. - Received 'Outstanding Corporate Social Responsibility Awards' from the SET Awards 2011 organized by the Stock Exchange of Thailand and Money & Banking Magazine. - The Company received the evaluation of Corporate Governance Report of Thai Listed Companies 2011, 2010, 2009 and 2008 as 'excellent' or 5 stars for 4 consecutive years.
+The evaluation was from Thai Institute of Directors (IOD), the Stock Exchange of Thailand, and the Office of Securities and Exchange Commission.
+The Company is the only company from the publishing business category in the service industry to be evaluated 'excellent' for 4 consecutive years. - Securities and Exchange Commission, Thai Listed Companies Association and Thai Investors Association evaluated the Company 'excellent and exemplary' in organizing the annual general meeting in 2011.
+The Company received the perfect 100 points for five consecutive years.
+It was one of 64 companies among 416 companies to receive the perfect score.